How to Get to Sonoma From San Francisco

-The Sonoma County Airport Express is a convenient option for an SFO to Sonoma shuttle service.
+The Sonoma County Airport Express is a convenient option for an SFO or OAK airport to Sonoma shuttle service.
 This shuttle departs from both the San Francisco and Oakland airports and makes four stops in Sonoma County: the Sonoma County Airport, Santa Rosa Fairgrounds, Doubletree Hotel in Rohnert Park, and the Petaluma Fairgrounds.

 However, once you get to Sonoma you’ll be on your own.
 You can hire a Sonoma car service to drive you around, rent a bike, or call a driver to help with transportation.
 While taking the airporter service is an option, we think the easiest way to get in between SFO and Sonoma is by taking a tour.
-You can easily take the BART or a ride-sharing service from SFO into San Francisco, and then hop on one of the available Wine Country tours from there.
+You can easily take the BART or a ride-sharing service from SFO into San Francisco.
+And then hop on one of the available Wine Country tours from there!
 The perk of this choice is that all of your transportation around Sonoma and back to San Francisco will be 100% taken care of.

 WHEN TO VISIT SONOMA VALLEY

 Now that you know about the best transportation options to and from Sonoma, you may be wondering about the best time to visit the area.
 The truth is that it’s pretty difficult to choose a bad time to visit Sonoma County.
 This region is known for its mild temperatures and beautiful countryside, making it a favorite spot for visitors almost year round.

-Summer is definitely the peak tourist time, with average highs in the 70’s and lows in the 50’s.
+Summertime is definitely the peak tourist time, with average highs in the 70’s and lows in the 50’s.
 The harvest season starts in late summer and lasts from August to October.
 During this time, you’ll see trucks loaded with grape bins trundling down the roads and vineyards dripping with ripe grapes and alive with harvesters.
 If you’re looking for the best time to truly experience the spirit of winemaking, come during the harvest season!

 The valley is also beautiful in autumn.
 From October to November, the vineyards turn vibrant shades of gold, red, and orange and the skies are mostly sunny.
 Sonoma typically experiences warm autumn days, with highs in the low 70’s.
 Prepare for cooler temperatures and scattered rainy days over the winter months.

 After the dry summers and colorful falls, the winter rains in Napa usually bring a lush green landscape.
 While the vineyards are bare during the winter, the hills themselves are typically at their brightest in January and February.Early spring is lovely in Sonoma as well.
 In April, May, and June, the regional valleys are covered in wildflowers, including bright yellow mustard plants that grow in between the rows of vineyards.
 Look out for apple orchards in blossom, fragrant acacia trees, bright pink quince, and lilacs in full bloom if you come during the spring.
 Most importantly though, no matter what season you come in, the wine tasting rooms will be open to visitors year round!

 Planning a trip to Sonoma from San Francisco can be overwhelming, especially if you have to coordinate transportation, choose wineries, and navigate unfamiliar roads.
 So, we hope that this guide on when to visit Sonoma Valley and our recommendations for the easiest transportation options helps make your Sonoma day trip fun and stress-free!